signal-noise/deploybot/README.md

 ## Functionality

-In essence, the bot triggers deployments using CircleCI, synchronising all data with GitHub, and communicating with users on Slack.
+In essence, the app subscribes to GitHub events, which it uses to trigger GitHub deployments at moments that support the given workflow.
+The Deployment events then trigger jobs to run on CircleCI with all status information returning to GitHub.

 Each Slack channel it is configured on will relate to a single GitHub repository.
-Based on trigger events, it will create a GitHub `deployment`, derive the workflow-specific information like environment, then trigger a CircleCI build related to that deployment.
+All GitHub events relating to the workflow are posted to Slack intelligently, with updates to existing messages and message interactivity where appropriate, and of course with the relevant users @ mentioned.

 Triggers can also be manually activated via the Slack channel; anyone on the channel has permission to run any command.